Víctor Manuel Báez: Death

 Víctor Manuel Báez was kidnapped by three armed men in a gray van outside of the offices of Reporteros Policiacos at around 11 p.m. when he was leaving work 13 June 2012.
 Báez was found murdered the next day.
-His body had been dumped on a street by Parque Juárez in the center of Xalapa, which is the capital of Veracruz state.
+His body had been dumped on a street by Parque Juárez in the center of Xalapa, which is the capital of the state of Veracruz.

 Los Zetas drug cartel took responsibility for his murder in a note was left by his body, which read, "This is what happens to traitors and those who act smart.
 Sincerely, the Zetas."

 Context

-The violence against journalists in Veracruz has been exacerbated by the struggle between the cartels Los Zetas and the Sinaloa, state intervention and the declaration of a Mexican Drug War, as well as corruption.
+The violence against journalists in Veracruz has been exacerbated by the struggle between the Los Zetas and the Sinaloa cartels, state intervention and the declaration of a Mexican drug war, as well as corruption.
 Journalists have been visible targets of all of these forces.
 Journalists killed in Veracruz since March 2011 include Noel López Olguín (killed 8 March 2011 in Chinameca, Veracruz) was a crime reporter for La Verdad in Jáltipan; Miguel Ángel López Velasco, a crime columnist, and his son Miseal López Solana, a photojournalist, who both worked for Notiver (killed 20 June 2011 in Veracruz, Veracruz); Yolanda Ordaz de la Cruz (killed 26 July 2011) was a fellow crime reporter who worked for López and with his son at Notiver and she was abducted 3 days earlier from Veracruz and found decapitated in Boca del Río; Regina Martínez Pérez was a journalist for the investigative news magazine Proceso (killed 28 April 2012 in Xalapa); and the murder of Guillermo Luna Varela, Gabriel Huge Córdoba of Notiver, and Esteban Rodríguez Rodríguez, as well as newspaper publicist Ana Irasema Becerra Jiménez (brutally killed 3 May 2012, stuffed into bags and dumped in a canal in Boca del Río).